syndicate-storage/syndicate-storage.github.io/_developer/code-documentation.md

  */
 void writeImage(std::string const & fileName);
 ```

+#### @todo

+Describe a section that needs to be finished.
+The description is also added to a TODO list that can be referenced separately.

 #### @overload
 Generate standard text for an overloaded function.
 Also see example output [http://www.stack.nl/~dimitri/doxygen/manual/examples/overload/html/class_test.html](http://www.stack.nl/~dimitri/doxygen/manual/examples/overload/html/class_test.html)  Take note that the \a located in the description below tells Doxygen to italicize the word after it.